Avoid these interview mistakes and maximize your chances for that job!

 - Spamming employers with the same resume and/or cover letter (23%) - This guy John really, really wants to work for Company A, so he applies for every job opening Company A posts, whether he's qualified or not.
 Annoyed by John's never-ending resume spam, Company A's recruiters unofficially blacklist him (although if asked, they'll deny it).
 Don't be like John.
 Tailor your resume for the one or two jobs at your target company that align with your skills.

-- Failure to remove unprofessional photos/content from social networking pages, Web pages, blogs, etc. (20%) - Dude, you will be Googled.
+- Failure to remove unprofessional photos/content from social media pages, web pages, blogs, etc. (20%) - Dude, you will be Googled.
 Employers today use every means at their disposal to uncover red flags that might foretell a bad hire.
 So, hide all Internet evidence of your past (and present) indiscretions.

 The transition from college to the real world is tough, and our mistakes are good teachers.
 Committing one of these eight blunders doesn't mean you're doomed, nor does avoiding them guarantee you'll get the job.
 But generally speaking, it's fair to say less dumb moves leads to more job offers.